wurstscript/WurstScript/manual.md

 returns the next element for your type and you have an iterator which can be used in for-from loops.

 To make a type usable in for-in loops you have to provide a function "iterator" which returns an iterator.
-Such an iterator should also provide a close functions which clears all ressources allocated by the iterator.
+Such an iterator should also provide a close functions which clears all resources allocated by the iterator.
 Most often the iterator just destroys itself in the close function.

 ### Assignment Shorthands